-To answer the question of why, let’s go back to 2008, when I was navigating self-publishing my first full book to sell to the public (after already launching a selling eBook).
-There was little information available to me to find out how to print cheaply, get a cover design done (DIY ugh!), and sell my well-researched book to people other than my network.
+To answer the question of why a self-publishing membership is needed, let’s go back to 2008, when I was navigating self-publishing my first full book to sell to the public.
+There was little information available to me to find out how to print cheaply, get a cover design done (DIY ugh!), and sell my well-researched book to people other than my own network.

 I tried a public seminar—what a failure.
 I handed out flyers about it, and people looked startled.
-There were many things I would like to have known throughout my journey, starting with the philosophical question: is this all worth it?
+I would like to have known many different realities and knowledge about self-publishing, starting with the philosophical question: is this all worth it?
 Each of us have our own criteria, and therefore our own answer.
 But one thing is for sure, a Book Writing & Publishing club offers a handy resource for indie authors.

-To me, being an author-publisher-entrepreneur (well, businessperson) is worthwhile, both financially and career-wise.
-I thought Business Author Academy a good name befitting what we are trying to do: teach businesspeople to be indie authors.
+To me, being an author-publisher-entrepreneur is worthwhile, both financially and career-wise.
+I thought Business Author Academy was a good name, befitting its aim: to teach businesspeople to be profitable indie authors.

 About the Book Creation Success Club

 Taking just the best of what I have learnt and built up, the content of the Book Creation Success Club starts with six key elements covering the writing and self-publishing process.
 These are:

 - Why?
 Writing for Business and Pros & Cons of Self-Publishing

 These resources, including audios, videos, text and PDFs, naturally fitted into a monthly membership – particularly as we’re adding at least one more item per month.
 I aim to delve more into the areas of bookstore distribution too.